Khomeinism: Sternness and austerity

 And I am confident that the Iranian people, particularly our youth, will keep alive in their hearts anger and hatred for the criminal Soviet Union and the warmongering United States.
 This must be until the banner of Islam flies over every house in the world.

 Salman Rushdie's apology for his book (following Khomeini's fatwa to kill the author) was rejected by Khomeini, who told Muslims: "Even if Salman Rushdie repents and becomes the most pious man of all time, it is incumbent on every Muslim to employ everything he has got, his life and wealth, to send him to Hell."

-Khomeini felt let down by advisers who he felt had persuaded him to make unwise decisions against his better judgment, appointing people to posts who he later denounced.
+Khomeini attributed some of his reversals to advisers he claimed had persuaded him to make unwise decisions against his better judgment, appointing people to posts who he later denounced.
 "I swear to God that I was against appointing Medi Bazargan as the first prime minister, too, but I considered him to be a decent person.
 I also swear to God that I did not vote for Bani Sadr to become president either.
 On all these occasions I submitted to the advice of my friends."
 Before being revised in April 1989, the Iranian constitution called for the supreme leader to be a leading cleric (Marja), something Khomeini says he opposed "since from the very beginning."

 He also preached of Islam's essentially serious nature: